 If the Senate bill passes as is, lawmakers in Washington will have to reconcile the House and Senate versions before sending a final bill to the president.
 This means that the piece of the affordable housing calculus currently removed from the Senate bill—the gutting of private activity bonds, and thus the 4 percent credit—could still make a comeback.
 “Worst case scenario is they do away with the private activity bonds and reduce the tax rate,” Bates says.
 “Which means you have way fewer tax credits in general, and they are worth less.”

 Many affordable housing projects have already experienced some of the roadblocks that may lie ahead after tax reform.
 Immediately after the November 2016 election, all of TCB’s LIHTC-dependent projects ground to a halt.
 Trump’s victory and the dominance of the Republican congress appeared to make tax reform more likely.
-Investors on the Sever project, the Aurora project, and dozens more of the 60 affordable housing projects that were part of the Community Builders pipeline at the time said they were going to have to reprice the low income housing tax credits they had previously agreed to purchase.
-Across the 10 affordable housing projects that TCB had planned to complete in 2017—including the two in Worcester and Aurora—about $8 million of low income housing tax credit equity value was lost.
+Investors on the Worcester building, the Aurora project, and dozens more of the 60 affordable housing projects in the Community Builders’ pipeline at the time said they were going to have to reprice the low income housing tax credits they had previously agreed to purchase.
+Across the 10 affordable housing projects that TCB had planned to complete in 2017—including the ones in Worcester and Aurora—about $8 million of low income housing tax credit equity value was lost.
 As Bates says, “No deal went unscathed.”